klargdev/IaC-ERD-Backend/README.md

 - Restrict backend server SSH access to only the control node’s IP via firewall rules.

 ## 📝 Customization
-- Edit `group_vars/edr_backend.yml` (before encryption) to set custom versions, cluster names, or other variables.
+- Edit `group_vars/edr_backend.yml` before running the script, or after (then re-encrypt with Ansible Vault).
 - Extend roles in `roles/` to add handlers, templates, or additional configuration as needed.
 - Add your own TLS/SSL certificates to the appropriate roles for HTTPS enforcement.